This post may affiliate links. Please see my disclosure to address your curiosity.

 Have you ever had that annoying feeling that you didn’t have enough time?
 You know, feeling exasperated that there aren’t enough hours in a day.
 I know that feeling well especially when it came to “at home stuff”.
 Well, here we are with a mandatory staycation.
 Let’s use this time to work on the “other” priorities.
 This too shall pass and before you know it we’ll be complaining about traffic, our neighbors, and the Kardashians.

 Self-Care: Eye of the Tiger

-Do you have food?
-Do you have shelter?
-Do you have water?
+Do you have food, shelter, and water?
 If you answered yes to these three questions (and the fact that you’re reading this blog on the internet) you are already doing a great job of surviving.